 First, knowledge for belief.
 It sounds like a paradoxical phrase, but consider for a moment that your nervous system is not rational.
 At least not in the classical sense.
 Somewhere, deep inside you, is the belief that you are in danger, and whatever actions the nervous system is taking is an attempt to keep you safe.

 Another third was “knowing” that other people with similar illnesses had recovered by doing similar work—not that they were feeling 80% better, but that they had 100% recovered, and maybe were even better than they’d been before.
-I binged Nicole’s podcasts because hearing other people’s success stories provided the real-life stories I needed to “believe” it could work for me too (listening to them also gave me lots of ideas for things I needed to journal about, which was tremendously helpful as well).
+I binged Nicole Sachs’s podcasts because hearing other people’s success stories provided the real-life stories I needed to “believe” it could work for me too.
+(Listening to them also gave me lots of ideas for things I needed to journal about, which was tremendously helpful as well.)

-But ultimately, it’s been the belief that I can get better that enabled me to convince my nervous system to calm down.
+But ultimately, it was the belief that I could get better that enabled me to convince my nervous system to calm down.

 Acceptance

-I think the belief is a component of the retraining process.
+The belief is a component of the brain retraining process .
 We need to retrain our nervous systems to be in a calm state and not in a panicked, fearful state.
 But what do we do when, as we’re recovering, the nervous system doubles down on its fearful state and triggers a flare of some symptom?

 The belief that I was fine and safe at that point never helped me.
 That is, if I was in the middle of a flare, I couldn’t convince my nervous system that everything was rainbows and butterflies.
 My nervous system was convinced there was something to be fearful of.
 At that point, resisting the symptom simply proved to my nervous system that there was a reason to be fearful–and suggesting to my nervous system that it was wrong was an act of resistance, which only exacerbated the situation.